Klintsy: History

 In 1918 in accordance with Treaty of Brest-Litovsk the city was a part of the Ukrainian People's Republic, Chernigov province, Surazh district.
 On July 11, 1919, as part of the Gomel province of the RSFSR, Surazh district.
 Since 1921 Klintsy became a district center in a part of the Gomel Voblast.

 On 19 October 1937 the town became part of Oryol Oblast, and since July 5, 1944 is part of the Bryansk Oblast.

 During World War II the town was occupied by German troops from August 20, 1941 to September 25, 1943.
 Consequently, the Jewish population, which constituted about one-fifth of the population at the start of the 20th century, was massacred.
 More than 3000 Jews were murdered by a mobile squad of Einsatzgruppen in the outskirts of the village.
 The Germans operated the Dulag 121 transit prisoner-of-war camp in the town.

+In 1956 Klintsy had 33,000 inhabitants.
 The city was moderately affected by fallout from the Chernobyl accident in 1986.

 During the Russian invasion of Ukraine, a Ukrainian drone strike caused a fire that affected four large storage tanks at an oil depot 60 km from the Ukrainian border, collectively holding 6000 m3 of oil.

+Economy

+A historical centre of textile production, the city also houses enterprises of mechanical and leather industries.

+Demographics

+Ethic composition according to the results of the 2021 Russian census: